xrysen/xrysen/README.md

 ### Hi there 👋 I'm Sean Oyler a Full Stack and Indie Game Developer

-- 🔭 I’m currently working on: Adjusting to a new role!
 - 💪 I'm most proficient with Javascript/Node
 - 🌱 I’m currently learning: Go and Python
 - ✔  You can read my dev blog at: [Rysen's Devlog](https://verge-rpg.com/topic/33/rysen-s-devlog)